Are you a card-carrying AARP member? If so, it’s a good idea to make sure you’re taking advantage of the many perks of being a member of the club.

 Hey, have you heard?
 It’s also important not to neglect your ears.
 The AARP® Hearing Care Program offers an in-person hearing test, custom fitting for hearing aids and a 20% discount on a large portfolio of digital hearing aids.
 You even get a free three-year supply of hearing aid batteries.

 About 70% of Americans take at least one prescription drug, and 20% take five or more.
 The cost of these medications adds up, so why not save?
 The AARP® Prescription Discounts offers savings to AARP members and their spouses and dependents on drugs not covered by your current prescription insurance or Medicare Part D. The savings average up to 61%.

 7. Entertain yourself while waiting in line.

 You don’t have to let apps and games drain your bank account a buck at a time.
-AARP offers free online games for members, from backgammon to daily jigsaw puzzles, from mahjongg to solitaire.
+AARP offers free online games for members.
+Enjoy lots of classics from backgammon to daily jigsaw puzzles and mahjongg to solitaire.
 Some games are available to anyone, while others are for AARP members only.
 The bonus?
 Online games can help keep your mind sharp.

 8. Read the AARP magazine.

 As a member, you receive AARP The Magazine, which offers practical, usable advice on topics important to readers aged 50-plus.
-This includes info on health, money, and wellness.
-Recent topics include exercising without breaking a sweat, raising funds fast, and cutting your grocery bill by having a garden.
+This includes info on health, money and wellness.
+Recent topics include exercising without breaking a sweat, raising funds fast and cutting your grocery bill by having a garden.
 Gee says she loves getting the magazine to learn about topics like scams targeted at older Americans, along with the latest info on Medicare and Social Security benefits.
 You can also access the magazine digitally by downloading the AARP Publications iPad app.